 - Read more about Navarati as well as cook a wonderful chickpea sundal here (a downloaded 1 page pdf that can be used as a media release.)

 - Celebrating Navaratri at Home

 - Navaratri around India

 Sundal plays an important role in Navaratri with a different sundal being made each day.
 Sundal is a salad made with cooked lentils or beans often tempered with mustard seeds, urad dal and red chillies.
 Traditionally it was made as prasadam, an offering to the Gods, but these days it is available at any time of the day in the home or on the street.

 Sundal is normally made with chickpeas (garbanzo beans), mung dal, channa dal, peas, rajma (kidney beans), green gram dal, or peanuts (groundnuts).
 For festival dishes, the Sundal generally won’t contain onions.

-Food for Navratri
+Food Guide and Recipes for Navratri

 - Ven Pongal